chengyitang/AI-Coder/apps/web/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Note on MCP Servers

+**You do NOT need to manually run the MCP servers.** They are automatically started as child processes by the web application when needed (via `StdioClientTransport`).
+However, they must be built first (see Prerequisites above).

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.